vippsas/vipps-solutions/auth0/SocialConnectionLogin.md

 * [Create an Auth0 account](https://auth0.com/signup)
 * Configure an Application:

   * Under *Applications*, select *Create Application* and choose your preferred type of application.
-For this guide we will select a Single Page Application.
+For this guide, we will select a Single Page Application.
   * Copy the *Domain* for use in later steps.
-  * Under *Allowed Callback URLs* specify where a user will be returned after logging in.
+  * Under *Allowed Callback URLs*, specify where a user will be returned after logging in.

 * Create a test unit in the [Vipps portal](https://developer.vippsmobilepay.com/docs/vipps-developers/developer-resources/portal/).

   * Save the `client_id` and `client_secret` for use in later steps.
   * Set the Token endpoint authentication method to `client_secret_post`.
-  * Add the following redirect URI to the list of callback URIs, and replace `yourdomainname` with the domain name recorded previously.
+  * Add the following redirect URI to the list of callback URIs and replace `yourdomainname` with the domain name recorded previously.

 ```bash
  https://yourdomainname/login/callback